-All participants receive a full time job offer from their business partner upon successful completion of the program.
+96% of Praxis graduates receive a full time job offer, from their business partner or other businesses in our network, immediately upon completion of the program.
 Most graduates take that job offer, and our graduates make an average of $50,000 per year.

 But that’s just the beginning.

 As we’ve written elsewhere, the program is designed to help participants achieve their career goals in less than 50% of the time it would normally take a young professional who graduated college.
 It’s not uncommon for graduates of the program to receive one, two or even three promotions within a year after completing the program.

 Consider Isaac Chapman: Isaac received an early full-time offer from his business Partner, TemperPack before he’d even finished the program.
 Isaac is now the point person for keeping one of the country’s fastest growing startups’ production schedule on time and efficient.

 Or consider Tamina Zaheri: Tamina earned an offer during her first week of the program.
 Upon graduation, she went on to be promoted multiple times at her company, Aceable.

 Want another example?
 Check out this post written by Praxis alumnus Justin King.

 Once they’ve completed the program, participants continue their involvement with the Praxis community.
 Alumni participate in the Praxis Facebook community, mentor new participants, attend group discussions, and learn from Praxis staff and advisers.